2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in the Southwest Region

 Full Criminal Justice & Corrections at The University of Texas at El Paso Report

-With a ranking of #11, American InterContinental University - Online did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
-AIU Online is a large private for-profit school located in the rural area of Schaumburg.
+American InterContinental University - Online landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
+AIU Online is a fairly large private for-profit school located in the rural area of Schaumburg.

 Of the 227 students majoring in criminal justice at AIU Online, 39% are male and 61% are female.